ProtoProtonas/PhotoApp/README.markdown

 # PhotoApp

-Photo editing application based on Core Image framework.
+Photo editing application for macOS based on Core Image framework.

 ![GitHub Logo](/Resources/screenshot.png)

 ### Features

+* macOS application developed using Swift 4.
 * Image editing is based on Core Image framework.
 * Image rendering and outputting to the screen is done using Metal framework which utilizes GPU, so the process is much quicker than rendering with the CPU.
 * Needs no internet connection, no logging in - just download it, build it and start using the app right away!